DevoInc/App-Developer-Kit/README.md

 ## Standalone mode

-It is possible to initialize the IDevoApp instance to work in standalone mode, in this way, the different dependencies of the application with the web and API endpoints could be mocked.
-Just use the init method passing it a specific settings for the 'mockData' field as in the following example.
+It is possible to initialize the IDevoApp instance to work in standalone mode, in this way, the different dependencies of the application with the Devo web core and API endpoints could be mocked.
+Just use the init method passing it a specific settings for the 'standaloneDependencies' field as the following example.

 ```ts
 import {